How I built a Notion Custom Agent to read my newsletters for me

 What changed along the way:

-• Made it safe to re-run by enforcing strict deduplication on Gmail Message ID before creating any new rows
+• Made it safe to re-run by enforcing strict deduplication on Gmail Message ID before creating rows, and URL-based set deduplication before adding items to the digest relation

 • Standardised month handling: digest titles formatted as MMM YYYY, agent accepts multiple input formats and normalises internally

-Five other workflows worth building the same way
+Five other workflows you could build the same way

 Freestyle your own agent